elenagalla/Scraping-Web-Pages/README.md

 ### Contemporary Art Library Scraper:

-SCROLL_PAUSE_TIME: Time to pause between scrolls
+- SCROLL_PAUSE_TIME: Time to pause between scrolls

-SCROLL_INCREMENT: How much to scroll each time
+- SCROLL_INCREMENT: How much to scroll each time

-MAX_ATTEMPTS: Maximum number of scroll attempts before stopping
+- MAX_ATTEMPTS: Maximum number of scroll attempts before stopping

 ### Art Viewer Scraper:

-urls: List of URLs to scrape
+- urls: List of URLs to scrape

-batch_size: Number of entries to process and save at once
+- batch_size: Number of entries to process and save at once

 ## Output
 The scraper generates Excel files with columns including Artist, Venue, Exhibition Title, Date, and Image URLs.
 The Art Viewer scraper also includes an Additional Info column.
+Additionally, you can modify the scripts to include a "Gallery Location" column.
+This column can be populated by extracting location information from the venue details or through additional data processing steps.

 ## Logging
 The script uses Python's built-in logging module to provide information about the scraping process.
 You can adjust the logging level in the script if needed.